-The digital revolution in the banking sector was already in full swing.
-Still, the coronavirus pandemic, self-isolation, and the transition to remote work globally pushed financial institutions to an even faster transformation.
-Digital space has become an integral part of the life of modern people.
-Everything is digital today: shops, telecom operators, social networks, and instant messengers.
-To maximize customer satisfaction in financial services, banks also need to be digital.
-Let’s see what is digital banking.
+The digital revolution in the banking sector had already begun.
+However, the coronavirus pandemic, self-isolation, and the transition to remote work worldwide have pushed financial institutions towards even faster transformation.
+The digital space has become an integral part of modern life.
+Today, everything is digital: from shopping to telecommunications, social networks, and messengers.
+In order to maximize customer satisfaction with financial services, banks must also be digital.
+Let’s take a look at what digital banking is.

-The development of digital banking was facilitated primarily by unsatisfactory assessments of the traditional banking system.
-Investors, digital developers, artificial intelligence developers, and so on became interested in developing digital banks.
-Digital banking can be considered a new generation project.
+The development of digital banking was mainly facilitated by unsatisfactory ratings of the traditional banking system.
+Investors, digital developers, artificial intelligence developers, and others became interested in the development of digital banks.
+Digital banking can be considered as a project of a new generation.

-For example, world-famous financial corporations such as Revolut, Nubank, and N26 can be cited.
+Examples can be given with such globally popular financial corporations as Revolut, Nubank, and N26.
 Later, the management of corporations decided to change the existing system and digitize financial products: bank accounts, lending, and insurance.

 What should a bank have to be digital?

-To be considered a digital banking provider, your bank must offer:
+To be considered a provider of digital banking services, your bank must offer:

-Full range of all services: You need to implement a full range of services, including all processes from the registration of new retail and corporate clients to the remote provision of all your front office services, both financial and non-financial, remotely.
+- A full range of services: you need to implement a full range of services, including all processes from the registration of new retail and corporate clients to remote provision of all your front-office services, both financial and non-financial, remotely.

-Service Availability 24×7: Service availability 24 hours a day, seven days a week.
-Customers should not be limited by bank opening hours; they should be able to receive services at any time.
+- Availability of service 24×7: availability of service 24 hours a day, seven days a week.
+Clients should not be limited by the bank’s working hours; they should be able to receive services at any time.

-Services beyond traditional banking: To fit the new digital lifestyle, you must implement new services such as geo-targeted advertising, gamification, personal finance management, and predictive analytics based on customer behavior.
+Services beyond traditional banking: In order to cater to the new digital lifestyle, banks must introduce new services such as geotargeted advertising, gamification, personal finance management, and predictive analytics based on customer behavior.

-Unified customer journeys: Digital banking solutions should provide customers with a consistent customer experience across all service channels, no matter which one the customer uses on different occasions.
-This means that you must constantly keep the client in the center of your attention, providing him with personalized messages and a single source for quick access to information.
+- Unified customer journeys: Digital banking solutions must provide customers with a consistent experience across all channels of service, regardless of which ones they use in different situations.
+This means that you must keep the customer at the center of your attention, providing personalized messages and a single source of quick access to information.

-Intuitive User Experience (UX): UX aims to create a digital financial service tailored to users’ needs that offers simple and easy-to-use banking experiences.
+- Intuitive user experience (UX): UX aims to create a digital financial service adapted to users’ needs, offering simple and easy-to-use banking services.

-Attractive User Interface (UI): Innovative and engaging user interface design in digital products is indeed a necessary but not sufficient condition.
-The user interface should be user-oriented.
-This means that its development should be carried out to understand what the client wants as a user and what he expects from your product.
+- Attractive user interface (UI): Innovative and attractive interface design in digital products is indeed a necessary but insufficient condition.
+The user interface must be user-oriented.
+That means its development must be carried out in order to understand what the user as a customer wants and expects from your product.

-Efficient Services: Time is of the essence because the less time or actions the user needs to complete any operation, the better.
-Accordingly, you need to reduce the number of user actions.
+- Efficient services: Time is of the essence, so the less time or actions the user needs to perform any operation, the better.
+Therefore, the number of user actions must be reduced.
 In this case, “less is more.”
-Develop the most understandable solutions that require a minimum of steps from the user.
+Develop solutions that are as understandable as possible, requiring the user to take minimal steps.

-New revenue streams: Digital banking platforms help banks create new revenue streams by enabling customer data to be used to build meaningful customer experiences and develop new services.
+New revenue sources: digital banking platforms help banks create new streams of income by using customer data to create meaningful interactions with customers and develop new services.

-Paperless Transactions: One of the most significant disadvantages of traditional banking has been the excessive amount of paper documents that have become unnecessary with the development of digital banking.
+Paperless transactions: one of the most important drawbacks of traditional banking services is the excessive amount of paper documents that have become unnecessary with the development of digital banking.

-Reduced costs: Eliminating the need to process paper documents and manually perform a variety of other processes, wasting the time of bank employees, leads to significant cost savings for banks.
+Reduced costs: eliminating the need to process paper documents and manually perform various other processes, which involves spending time for bank employees, leads to significant cost savings for banks.

-Convenience: Providing customers with an exceptionally convenient experience is a priority for banks, and digital banking is the solution that allows customers to use all types of banking services remotely and 24×7.
+Convenience: providing customers with an extremely convenient experience is a priority for banks, and digital banking is a solution that allows customers to use all types of banking services remotely and 24 hours a day.

-Today, the main problem in digitization in banking is the difficulty of starting customer service without their physical identification.
+Today, the main problem with digitalization in banking is the difficulty of launching customer service without their physical identification.

-Also, the security and protection of personal data remain acute when using the applications of financial organizations.
-Users need to understand that their funds are reliably protected.
+Privacy and security of personal data when using financial organization apps is also a current issue.
+Users must understand that their funds are secure.

-Both of these problems can be solved in the foreseeable future due to the development of biometric technologies in digital identification.
-Even today, banks have made great strides in verifying their customers, which has positively impacted the procedures for providing the necessary financial services.
+Both of these issues can be solved in the near future with the development of biometric technologies for digital identification.
+Today, banks have made significant progress in verifying their clients, which has had a positive impact on the procedures for providing necessary financial services.

 The Future of Digital Banking

-Banks and financial organizations will use every step of users to fully understand the lives and needs of customers and personalize the offered services with the help of artificial intelligence.
+Banks and financial organizations will use every step of their clients to fully understand their life and needs and personalize services with the help of artificial intelligence.

-- The bank’s role will be to determine and offer the most relevant service to the client at the moment, to order and ensure its payment.
+- The role of the bank will be to determine and offer the most relevant services to the client, order and ensure payment.

-- Payment for products and services will become “invisible” to customers.
+- Payment for goods and services will become “invisible” to clients.

-- Interaction with customers will be as simple and convenient as possible using voice, biometrics, and wearable devices.
+- Interaction with clients will be as simple and convenient as possible using voice, biometrics, and wearables.

-- Credit products will become more flexible and personalized, and the borrower’s risk assessment will be based on lifestyle habits and purchase history.
+- Credit products will become more flexible and personalized, and the borrower’s risk assessment will be based on their life habits and purchasing history.

-- Platformization: banks will create digital platforms on which customers can choose among the services offered by different service providers, those that best meet their needs and satisfy their life needs as much as possible
+- Platformization: banks will create digital platforms where clients can choose services offered by different service providers that best meet their needs and satisfy their life needs.

-- The issue of users’ confidence in the security of their data and its intended use will play a significant role, and cyber security will use AI to protect data.
+- The issue of user confidence in the security of their data and its intended use will play a significant role, and cyber security will use AI to protect data.

 Being a digital bank is not only about providing financial products and services through internet banking and mobile banking.
-While implementing digitization of banking, It is necessary to achieve complete consistency of service channels and connect them in one system (omnichannel).
-Omnichannel allows the client to solve problems through channels convenient for him and the bank to track all transactions in a single window.
-Insoftex has significant experience in developing digital banking solutions.
-Contact us to find out more.
+Introducing digitalization into banking requires achieving complete consistency of service channels and merging them into one system (omnichannel).

-Insoftex is an owner-managed software engineering company based in Eastern Europe (Lviv, Ukraine).
-Our management team has over 25 years of experience in product development and project delivery.
-We offer a wide range of software engineering services to small and medium-sized enterprises in Europe, North America, and the Middle East.
+Insoftex is a software development company originated in Eastern Europe (Lviv, Ukraine).
+Our management team has over 25 years of experience in developing products and implementing projects.
+We offer software development services (outsourcing and outstaffing) for small and medium-sized enterprises in Europe, North America, and the Middle East.